Master of Arts in Political Science

 - Admission is based upon undergraduate GPA, letters of reference and GRE scores.

-- The Department of Political Science accepts GRE scores with a test date that is within the past five years OR verifiable GRE scores if the test date is over five years old.
+- The Department accepts GRE scores with a test date that is within the past five years OR verifiable GRE scores if the test date is over five years old.

-- Applicants for the M.A. degree (but not the MPA degree) must have the equivalent of 30 undergraduate credits in political science.
+- Applicants for the M.A. degree must have the equivalent of 30 undergraduate credits in political science.

 See information in the International Admission section on the Graduate School website.

-MPA and M.A. applicants and currently enrolled M.A. and MPA students must be fully admitted into the Political Science M.A. or MPA program by the start date of the appointment to be eligible.
+M.A. applicants and currently enrolled M.A. students must be fully admitted into the program by the start date of the appointment to be eligible.
 To apply for a TA position, complete the TA Application Form below and email it, along with a resume summarizing your relevant teaching and other experience to Karen Boice (email@example.com).
 The application due date is 5 p.m.
 March 15.
 Late applications will not be considered.

 TA Application (Click to open application)

-New applicants in the process of applying to the M.A. or MPA program should indicate their interest in an assistantship position on their online application form and in the associated statement requesting admission.
+New applicants should indicate their interest in an assistantship position on their online application form and in the associated statement requesting admission.

-The Department of Political Science will use the following criteria to make a selection: (1) fully admitted to the M.A. or MPA program by the start date of the appointment; (2) GPA; (3) undergraduate coursework in political science; (4) work and other relevant experience.
+The Department of Political Science will use the following criteria to make a selection: (1) fully admitted to the M.A. program by the start date of the appointment; (2) GPA; (3) undergraduate coursework in political science; (4) work and other relevant experience.
 Applicants must also submit a resume of relevant teaching and other experience.
-If you have any questions do not hesitate to contact your respective graduate director (Sara Rinfret – MPA Program); (Christopher Muste, or Abhishek Chatterjee, M.A.
-Program).
+If you have any questions do not hesitate to contact the graduate directors (Christopher Muste, or Abhishek Chatterjee).

 Teaching assistants provide instructional support for professors teaching large, introductory political science courses in American Government (PSCI 210SY), International Relations (PSCI 230X), Comparative Government (PSCI 220S), and Political Theory (PSCI 250E).
 TAs are expected to have some background in one or more of these areas.

-Apply to the M.A. or MPA programs online at the Graduate School's website or send materials to:
+Apply to the M.A. program online at the Graduate School's website or send materials to: